Atharv-a/recommendersystem/README.md

 - Used streamlit to create a web application for deploying Machine learing model.
 - Model fetches five most similar movies with respect to one entered and prints their names with respective posters fetched with the help of Tmdb API.

--Type movie name in the search box.
+Type movie name in the search box.

 ![img1](https://user-images.githubusercontent.com/95877070/233489186-34f2132c-0614-4105-adc6-0885110cb1f6.png)

--Then Click on recommend button.
+Then Click on recommend button.

 ![img2](https://user-images.githubusercontent.com/95877070/233489354-217145fa-a613-4058-afe6-a9711ac077ca.png)

--Five most similiar movies will be shown to you.
+Five most similiar movies will be shown to you.

 ![img3](https://user-images.githubusercontent.com/95877070/233489516-0c4ff7dc-e281-4269-916e-d682e26b75c0.png)